AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/ObjectWithBaseClass/IsOverridden.md

 ObjectWithBaseClass.IsOverridden Method
 =======================================
-AutomationML 2.1 APIDetermines, if an element of a class with an inheritance relation to a base class is an overridden element, what means a base class contains an element which is considered as equal to the provided element.
+Determines, if an element of a class with an inheritance relation to a base class is an overridden element, what means a base class contains an element which is considered as equal to the provided element.
 In most cases, equality is defined by equality of the element names.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)